-- In accordance with Article 26 of the Convention, when technical co-operation on a large scale is granted to a State Party, an agreement will be concluded between the Committee and the State concerned in which will be set our - the scope and nature of the technical co-operation granted; (a)
+- 94. In accordance with Article 26 of the Convention, when technical co-operation on a large scale is granted to a State Party, an agreement will be concluded between the Committee and the State concerned in which will be set out: - (a) the scope and nature of the technical co-operation granted;

-- (b) the obligations of the Government; - the facilities, privileges and immunities to be applied by the Government to the Committee and/or Unesco, to the property, funds and assets allocated to the project as well as to the officials and other persons performing services on behalf of the Committee and/or Unesco in connection with the project. - the obligation of the recipient State Party to mark all equipment and all products arising from technical assistance provided under the Fund with the available from the Secretariat). - 92.
-The text of a standard agreement has been adopted by the Committee. - 93.
+- (b) the obligations of the Government; - the facilities, privileges and immunities to be applied by the Government to the Committee and/or UNESCO, to the property, funds and assets allocated to the project as well as to the officials and other persons performing services on behalf of the Committee and/or UNESCO in connection with the project. - 95.
+The text of a standard agreement has been adopted by the Committee. - 96.
 The Committee decided to delegate authority to the Chairman to sign such agreements on its behalf.
 In exceptional circumstances, or when necessary for practical purposes, the Chairman may delegate authority to a member of the Secretariat whom he will designate.